codesharedot/quantum-resistant-ledger-price/README.md

-# ruff price
+# constellation price

-Gets the ruff price with Python (from JSON).
+Gets the constellation price with Python (from JSON).

 https://pythonbasics.org